lanisce/cloud-config/README.md

 ```
 You can reference resources by setting the row number of the given resource.
 So e.g. `.volume` has a `.server` reference to `.server[0]`.
 This value will be replaced by the resource id.
+You can also specify multiple references like `"ssh-key": [0, 1, 4]`.
 All fields will just be handed over to hcloud.
 Only exception are fields beginning with `#`.
 These will be ignored.

 When `deploy` (or directly `./provider/hetzner`) is executed it will try to create all resources.